godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

   materials that have an AO texture defined.
 Values higher than ``0.0`` will make the SSAO effect visible in areas darkened by AO textures.

+Additionally, you can adjust the quality of SSAO in the project settings' **Rendering > Environment > SSAO** section:

+- **Quality:** Sets the quality of the screen-space ambient occlusion effect.
+  Higher values take more samples and so will result in better quality, at the cost of performance.
+Setting to Ultra will use the **Adaptive Target** setting (see below).
+- **Half Size:** If ``true``, screen-space ambient occlusion will be rendered at half size and then upscaled before being added to the scene.
+This is significantly faster but may miss small details.
+If ``false``, screen-space ambient occlusion will be rendered at full size.
+- **Adaptive Target:** Quality target to use when **Quality** is set to **Ultra**.
+A value of ``0.0`` provides a quality and speed similar to Medium while a value of ``1.0`` provides much higher quality than any of the other settings at the cost of performance.
+- **Blur Passes:** Number of blur passes to use when computing screen-space ambient occlusion.
+A higher number will result in a smoother look, but will be slower to compute and will have less high-frequency detail.
+- **Fadeout From:** Distance at which the screen-space ambient occlusion effect starts to fade out.
+Use this hide ambient occlusion from far away.
+- **Fadeout To:** Distance at which the screen-space ambient occlusion is fully faded out.
+Use this hide ambient occlusion from far away.

 .. note::

     Since Godot 4.6, a simplified version of SSAO is available in the Compatibility